Dance Flick

 Dance Flick is a 2009 American musical comedy film directed by Damien Dante Wayans in his directorial debut and written by and starring many members of the Wayans family.
 The film was set for release in the United States on February 6, 2009, and changed to May 22, 2009.
+The film received mixed-to-negative reviews from critics.

 Plot

 Suburban girl Megan White (Shoshana Bush) gets into a series of misadventures when she moves to the inner-city and pursues dance.
 A nerdy street boy named Thomas Uncles (Damon Wayans Jr.) is passionate about street dancing, but he is stuck working for a gang lord (David Alan Grier).

-Megan later befriends Thomas' ghetto sister Charity (Essence Atkins) who has a baby and poor parenting skills.
+Megan later befriends Thomas’ sister Charity (Essence Atkins) who has a baby and poor parenting skills.
 Charity has her own issues dealing with her dimwitted "baby daddy" (Shawn Wayans) who also is a bad parent.
 Once Megan and Thomas spend more time together, they become dance partners and begin to fall in love.